PeterLuschny/Calendars.jl/README.md

 ID-2022 -> [EC-2022-01-03, EC-2023-01-01], 52, 364
 ```

 The package provides additional functions; read the documentation for this.
 You might start exploring with a Jupyter [notebook](https://github.com/PeterLuschny/Calendars.jl/blob/main/notebook/Calendars.ipynb).
+For a quick interactive date conversion you can also use the function `IDate()` in the REPL.

 ### Online Calendars